Skip to Content

 Fairyland Trail Sign, Bryce Canyon National Park

 The Fairyland Loop Trail is an eight-mile loop that takes you through some of the less-visited parts of Bryce Canyon leading to Fairyland Point.
-The trail includes several steep sections, but the views are well worth the effort.
+The trail includes several steep sections, but the views are worth the effort.

-You’ll see towering hoodoos, colorful rock formations, and maybe even some wildlife along the way.
-You still have a great view of the park’s main attractions but also have the added crown of Fairyland Point.
-It’s popular for exploring the local area but not crowded so you can soak in the long and wide views of the amphitheater without feeling rushed or impacted.
+It’s popular for exploring the local area but not crowded, so you can soak in the long and wide views of the amphitheater without feeling rushed or impacted.

 See Related: Things to Do in Zion National Park